Quadry01/Guess-Number/README.md

-A simple guessing game Project
+A simple guessing game Project built with HTML, CSS and Javascript.